digime/digime-sdk-nodejs/guides/revoke-account.md

-Important note: Option suported only for Medmij.
+Important note: This option is supported only for MedMij.

-With long-term permissions introduced in MedMij user must be given option to revoke permissions.
+With long-term permissions introduced in MedMij, users must be given the option to revoke permissions.

-To get revoke url please do following:
+To get the revoke URL, please do the following:

 ```typescript
 // Initialize the SDK